Thomas Didillon-Hödl: Genk (loan)

 In January 2020, Didillon-Hödl was loaned by league rivals Genk until the end of the season with an option to purchase.
 Genk had a shortage of available goalkeepers at that time.
 He made his league debut against Sporting Charleroi on 1 February 2020.
 At the end of the season, the purchase option was not used and Didillon-Hödl returned to Anderlecht.

 Cercle Brugge

 In August 2020, Didillon-Hödl signed a four-year contract with Cercle Brugge.
 He made his league debut against Antwerp on 16 August 2020.

 Monaco (loan)

 On 20 July 2022, Didillon-Hödl joined Monaco on a season-long loan.
 He made his debut in a Coupe de France match against Rodez on 7 January 2023.
 He was mainly Alexander Nübel's backup in goal that season.

 Willem II

-In the summer of 2024, Didillon-Hödl signed a two-year contract with recently promoted Dutch Eredivisie club Willem II.
+In the summer of 2024, Didillon-Hödl signed a two-year contract with recently promoted Eredivisie club Willem II.

 International career

-Didillon-Hödl has represented France at the U16 through U21 levels.
+Didillon-Hödl has represented France at U16 through to U21 level.
 In 2015, Didillon-Hödl participated in the Toulon Tournament, leading France to a victory over Morocco in the final.